 The workshop is appropriate for white people who are open to learning what to do about racism, perhaps feeling they should be doing something but not sure what.
 The workshop is also appropriate for people of color who want to support white people who want to take action against racism.

-A 5-hour interactive workshop offered in two 2.5-hour sessions, using the Zoom online videoconferencing platform.
+A 6-hour interactive workshop offered in three 2-hour sessions, using the Zoom online videoconferencing platform.
 The workshop varies between didactic presentation, small group discussion, large group discussion, and slideshow presentations.
 A set of electronic resources (articles, videos, diagrams, etc.) is provided to each participant.
 The workshop is recorded for the benefit of participants who wish to review it later.
 Participants are invited to join a Google group for discussion between sessions and after the workshop ends.
 Light homework will be assigned.

 The workshop depends in part on visual aids such as PowerPoints and infographics.
 While Zoom allows participants to phone in without a camera, we do not recommend this.
 The workshop is designed as a videoconference, and important content will be lost to participants lacking video capability.
 Please plan to use a device equipped with webcam.